 Driving in the rain or snow can be a challenge.
 Poor visibility and adverse road conditions can lead to serious accidents.
-In Illinois alone, nearly 1,000 people died in 2015 as a result of traffic crashes.1 Since education is the first step toward prevention, it’s important to understand the risks of driving in bad weather and how to avoid losing control.
+In Illinois alone, nearly 1,000 people died in 2015 as a result of traffic crashes.
+(1) Since education is the first step toward prevention, it’s important to understand the risks of driving in bad weather and especially, how to avoid hydroplaning car accidents.

 Hydroplaning and snow car accidents are some of the most common weather-related incidents.
 When a vehicle hydroplanes, it slides or skids across a wet road.
 It happens when the front tires lose traction due to excess water buildup.
 In other words, you hydroplane when your tires can no longer grip the road because the ground is too wet.

 Hydroplaning car accidents can be among the most frightening.
 Since they often involve a complete loss of control, people can feel helpless behind the wheel.
 Thankfully, there are some basic safety tips you can follow to lower your risk of hydroplaning.

 Anyone who drives in the rain or snow is at risk of losing traction.
 Since most of us drive in inclement weather, that means most of us face the threat of hydroplaning and therefore of weather car accidents.

 You are in particular danger when it first begins to rain.
 That’s because new rain mixes with oil and dirt residue on the asphalt to create an extremely slippery surface.
 After enough time, the rain washes away the oil, leaving the road less slippery.
 Those first five to ten minutes of rainfall are therefore the most critical moments and should be treated with caution.

 Other factors such as speed, tire tread depth, and water depth can also increase your chances of losing control.
 In order to determine your risk of hydroplaning, ask yourself a few questions:

 - How deep is the water?

 The faster you go, the more worn your tires and the deeper the water—the more risk you face.